JavierAz/containers-notes/README.md

 Will be using the CLI:
 - First we need to create a YAML file with the content required
 - We'll create the Deployment from the YAML configuration file. example: `kubectl create -f name.yaml`
-- If you want check Pods and Replicas, run the following command `kubectl get replicasets` & `kubectl get pods`
+- If you want check Pods and Replicas, run the following command `kubectl get replicasets` & `kubectl get pods` or `kubectl get all`
 - For expose an app we need to create a Service, with the following command `kubectl create -f nameofService.yaml` or wth a more direct method is Expose a deployment with **kubectl expose** command: `kubectl expose deployment webserver --name= --type=NodePort`
 - For check list the Services: `kubectl get services`
 - But if you want more information about some Service only run this command `kubectl describe service web-service`